MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/Using-Variables-to-Store-Objects.md

 Get-Command -Noun Variable | Format-Table -Property Name,Definition -AutoSize -Wrap
 ```

-In addition to the variables you create in your current Windows PowerShell session, there are several system\-defined variables.
-You can use the **Remove\-Variable** cmdlet to clear out all of the variables which are not controlled by Windows PowerShell.
+In addition to the variables you create in your current Windows PowerShell session, there are several system-defined variables.
+You can use the **Remove-Variable** cmdlet to clear out all of the variables which are not controlled by Windows PowerShell.
 Type the following command to clear all variables:

 ```
 Remove-Variable -Name * -Force -ErrorAction SilentlyContinue